sjTheSahilJoseph/.dotfiles/README.md

 ## Operating System
 ### Microsoft Windows 11 Pro x64
   - Taskbar should be empty (no pinned items).
+  - Taskbar should be on left side.
+  - Hide search, task view, & widgets.
   - Start should not have any pinned items.
-  - Desktop should be empty.
+  - Desktop should be empty except: (This PC, File Explorer, Control Panel, Recycle Bin, Network).

 ## Terminal
 ### Windows Terminal